 Habit #4: Alter your life’s project or at the very least its intensity

-Living a “status-quo life” doesn’t require us to intensely confront existential truths and therefore doesn’t give us sufficient temptation to slip into bad-faith.
-Even if we did slip into bad-faith (which we invariably will), it won’t present to us an opportunity to look at bad-faith as bad-faith and compel us to choose authentic responses.
-Said in another way, we can get away with inauthenticity (or bad-faith) when we live a normal life that doesn’t disturb the status-quo.
+Living a “status-quo life” doesn’t require us to intensely confront existential truths and therefore doesn’t give us sufficient temptation to slip into inauthenticity.
+Even if we did slip into inauthenticity (which we invariably will), it won’t present to us an opportunity to look at inauthenticity as inauthenticity and compel us to choose authentic responses.
+Said in another way, we can get away with inauthenticity when we live a normal life that doesn’t disturb the status-quo.

-When we, however, take on a project in our life that requires us to flex our abilities more than what we are used to; we not only slip into bad-faith “in full view” but also discover the profound need to choose authentic responses in order to progress in our project.
+However, when we take on a project in our life that requires us to flex our abilities more than what we are used to; we not only slip into inauthenticity “in full view” but also discover the profound need to choose authentic responses in order to progress in our project.
 It is in the backdrop of such projects that we build our muscle to face uncomfortable truths, get real and live an authentic life.

 Until two years ago, I was successfully running a small but hugely profitable software company called VCreate Logic (VCL), that offered products, consulting services and training to companies wishing to use Qt & OpenGL for building 2D & 3D visualisation software.
 I started VCL in 2005 and grew it to 18 employees with customers in India, US, Germany, France, UK, Turkey and Australia.
 In the 10 years that I ran VCL, I had come to identify myself as an entrepreneur.
 My whole sense of identity was riding on VCL.
-I used to live in the city in a rather large house (rented from my father), with all the social adulation that comes with living in a large house and running a software company.
+I used to live in the city in a rather large house (owned by my father, which I rented from him), with all the social adulation that comes with living in a large house and running a software company.
 I loved the social feedback.
 I loved the appreciative eyes that were cast on me.
 I loved the gossip that ran behind my back, placing me on a pedestal.
 I loved the invites (to speak about entrepreneurship, to be chief-guest of events and so on) from universities.
 I loved the whole deal.

 Two years ago, I decided to call it quits and go into sabbatical mode.
 I made a conscious decision to alter my life’s project because it would require me to go beyond who I had constructed myself into.

 But, I had to respectably finish my job at VCL.
-I made several attempts to sell my company, but failed in that.
+I made several attempts to sell my company, but failed at that.
 Two companies had previously offered to buy VCL in the past, but I had rejected their offer thinking that I can grow VCL beyond what they had imagined.
 When I approached them this time around, they rejected my offer to buy VCL.
 I offered to let my employees take over the company, but they rejected that offer.
-I tried to hire a CEO for the company, but nobody accepted the offer.
+I tried to hire a CEO for the company, but none of the people I approached accepted the offer.
 I experienced failure, drastic and unconquerable failure after a long time.
 Suddenly I did not feel like a successful entrepreneur anymore.
 It shook the ground beneath me.

 Eventually I chose to wind up the company by liquidating assets and let all of my employees move on.
 I had to move out of my “prized” house (my father built that place and I was renting it all along) and move to a smaller house on rent.
 I had to deal with the change in social perception of me.
 I went from being perceived as a successful guy to “Oh dear, he had to close his company and also move to a smaller rented house.”
 I had to deal with being objectified with pity.
 My landlord requested me to move out of my house within one year of my stay there.
 He had valid personal reasons for that of-course, but I felt forced to relocate to another rented house, but this time I made a far more conscious choice.
 In the middle of all this – I was confronting a nagging feeling that “my family doesn’t have its own home.”
 As a reaction to that, I got us on a mad rush to buy a house.
 When my wife & I ventured out to buy a house, I had to confront that I was not as rich as I thought I was.
 Houses we loved, I could not buy.
 Houses I could afford, we did not like.
 Meanwhile, I had to deal with the mental horror story of being objectified by neighbours as someone “who still hasn’t managed to build/buy his own home and continues to live on rent.”